Jackson Harvester Angaine: Early life

-Jackson was the first born son of Julia Kaburi and M'Ithiira M'Angaine in 1903 when Kenya was under British colonial rule with an administration following the Westminster model.
-While the colonial government was dominated by British officials it also comprised loyalist Kenyan chiefs including Jackson's father.
+Jackson Harvester Angaine was born in 1903 under the name of Jackson Harvester M'Nchebere.
+He was the first born son of Julia Kaburi and M'Ithiira M'Angaine during the British's colonial occupation of Kenya which was characterized by an administration following the Westminster model.
+While the colonial government was dominated by British officials it also comprised loyalist Kenyan chiefs including Jackson's father, prominent leader of the Njuri Nchecke (the "traditional" Meru government/council).
 This privileged position enabled Jackson to go to school in Kaaga run by white Christian missionaries.
 Later he attended Alliance High School where he distinguished himself as a boxer.
 He studied education at Achimota College in Ghana before working as a teacher and serving in the colonial civil service.

 Jackson was the eldest of 11 siblings with 5 brothers and 5 sisters.
 The family belonged to the Gantunku clan, a sub-clan of the larger Igoki clan.
 His middle name Nteere means "fringes" and was after his paternal grandfather, so called because he looked after animals at the edge of the forest.
 He later acquired the nickname "Harvester" associated with his farming prowess and that he was one of the first farmers in Meru to practise mechanized farming.

 Marriage and children

 Angaine married his first wife Rosemary Gacheri in 1937 and in line with Meru custom later married several other wives, the last of whom, Jeniffer in 1967, was instrumental to his political career representing him in meetings.
 While polygamy was at odds with Christianity he had nevertheless been raised as a Christian which was reflected in the names he gave his children including his first daughter Honesty and sons Mugambi, "John Baptist‟ and Mutuma "Christian Immanuel".
 In total he had 7 wives.

 Angaine’s daughter Mary Elizabeth was the first Carmelite nun of African descent in Kenya and later emigrated to the United States where she became first Sister, then Mother Mary Elizabeth of Our Lady of Confidence Carmelite Monastery in Savannah, Georgia.

 In 1978 another of Angaine’s daughters Judy, a Captain in the army, was murdered.
-Her body was discovered in the bath of her home on 30th March 1978, she had been sexually assaulted and strangled.
+Her body was discovered in the bath of her home on 30 March 1978, she had been sexually assaulted and strangled.
 Her boyfriend Major David Kimeu Kisila was arrested and charged with the murder, but was later acquitted.
 Suspicion also fell on politician Paul Ngei after an earlier incident when the MP is alleged to have touched Judy inappropriately and said that he loved her causing a car accident.
 The crime remains unsolved.